dcomp-leris/VR-AR-CG-network-telemetry/README.md

 # VR-AR-CG Network Traffic Datasets
 In this repository, collected network traffic datasets regarding Virtual Reality (VR), Augmented Reality (AR), and Cloud Gaming (CG), are shared publicly.
+This repository is organized into three sections (1) AR, (2) CG, and (3) Setup Tools and Instructions.

+  **(1) AR Network Traffic Collection:** This section is allocated to the experiments performed in the LERIS Lab to collect the Datasets regarding AR.
+The experiments are mentioned and elaborated in subsections (1-1), (1-2), etc.

+  **(2) CG Traffic Collection:** This section is dedicated to the experiments run in the LERIS Lab to collect the datasets regarding Cloud Gaming.
+The experiments are mentioned and elaborated in subsections (2-1), (2-2), etc.

+  **(3) Install Tools & Run the Experiments:** The tools used in the experiments are presented in this section and show how to install and run them.

 ## (1) AR Network Traffic Collection